The museum

 History

-In 1968, with plans for work to be done on the building, Canon Luciano Afonso dos Santos carried out archaeological surveys in the cloister of the Conciliar Seminary of São Pedro and São Paulo, and the structures of a Roman building were found, more specifically, the hypocaust of a Roman house (fourth century).
+In 1968, with plans for work to be done on the building, archaeological surveys in the cloister of the Seminary were carried out.
+The structures of a Roman building were found, more specifically, the hypocaust of a Roman house (fourth century).

 Official Opening